 Where did the Moon come from?
 The origin of the Moon is a fundamental question in planetary science.

 NASA astronauts returned a total of 382 kilograms of lunar soil and rocks samples to Earth.
 The Soviet Union, using three robotic sample missions in the period 1970-1976, also returned about 300 grams of material to Earth.
 These samples are analyzed even today in laboratories around the world and continue to provide insights on how the Moon formed.
 In fact, scientists think the Earth and the Moon may have a shared origin.

 While the Apollo and Luna samples revolutionized our understanding of the Moon’s origins, they were from largely similar geological areas and thus not representative of the entire Moon.
 To continue piecing together the complex origin and history of the Earth-Moon system, we need samples from new locations, including access to pristine rocks below the lunar surface.
-We also need to assess the nature of water at the lunar poles to understand how it got there and how is it related to Earth’s water.
+We also need to assess the nature of water at the lunar poles to understand how it got there and how it is related to Earth’s water.

 That is where NASA’s Artemis program to land astronauts on the Moon’s south pole is most intriguing.
 Like the Apollo program, Artemis is expected to offer abundant scientific opportunities, including lunar sample return.